Coming Soon!

 Project Outcomes:

-The project established 1,428 additional trials across four key techniques, bringing the total number of demonstrations to 6,949.
-These trials are essential for scaling up sustainable agricultural practices, enabling farmers to improve soil health, manage crop residue efficiently, and reduce dependence on chemical inputs.
+• Over the course of this project, sustainable agricultural practices reached a new scale in Vietnam.
+Having successfully set up 1,428 additional trials, the total number of demonstrations reached 6,949.
+These trials were key to widen the scale and scope of four key sustainable agricultural techniques, enabling farmers to improve soil health, manage crop residue efficiently, and reduce dependence on chemical inputs.

-By March 2024, 19,323 farming households had adopted sustainable techniques for managing crop residue, while 8,768 households started using black soldier flies or red worms to convert livestock waste into animal feed or vermicompost.
-This widespread adoption has improved livelihoods by boosting farmers’ incomes, reducing operational costs, and addressing environmental challenges related to waste management.
+• By March 2024, 19,323 farming households had already adopted sustainable techniques to manage crop residues.
+Meanwhile, 8,768 households started using black soldier flies or red worms to convert livestock waste into animal feed or vermicompost.
+These solutions led to major reductions in operational costs for farmers, improving their bottom lines while also combating the environmental challenges associated with improper waste management.

 Scroll to Top